edgio-docs/edgio-docs/guides/connectors.md

     // optionally add some file required by the app at runtime.
 This is equivalent to setting the includeFiles config in xdn.config.js
     .addJSAsset('path/to/file/in/project')

-  // build the XDN deployment bundle in the .xdn directory await builder.build()
+  // build the {{ PRODUCT_NAME }} deployment bundle in the .xdn directory
+  await builder.build()
 }
 ```

 ## prod.js

 The XDN runs your application in its serverless cloud by proxying requests to your framework's application server, which it expects to be running on a specific port.
 The prod.js entry point exports a function that is called when a new serverless function is provisioned.
-It is responsible for starting your app on the provided port so that it can receive requests from the XDN.
+It is responsible for starting your app on the provided port so that it can receive requests from {{ PRODUCT_NAME }}.

 _Optional.
 This entry point is only needed if your app uses server-side rendering or calls the_ [renderWithApp](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#renderwithapp) _method on ResponseWriter._